-Falling oestrogen levels are thought to be one of the main causes of joint pain during menopause.
+- Falling oestrogen levels are thought to be one of the main causes of joint pain during menopause.
 As we reach menopause, levels of oestrogen in our bodies begin to drop.
-Oestrogen is responsible for regulating fluid levels in the body; therefore, if levels of this hormone are low, the body becomes less able to hold water, which can affect the hydration and lubrication of the joint tissues, including the cartilage, ligaments and tendons.
-The levels of progesterone and testosterone are dropping as well and the ratio between these three hormones is important for our health.
+Oestrogen is responsible for regulating fluid levels in the body; therefore, if levels of this hormone are low, the body becomes less able to hold water, affecting the hydration and lubrication of the joint tissues, including the cartilage, ligaments and tendons.
+The progesterone and testosterone levels are dropping as well, and the ratio between these three hormones is important for our health.

 There are many articles available on this topic.
-You can find more information with homeopathic cases here.
+You can find more information about homeopathic cases here.